-As a landlord, you need to have multiple layers of financial protection to cover both yourself and your investment property.
+As a landlord, you need multiple layers of financial protection to cover yourself and your investment property.
 Essential safeguards include having high-quality tenants and a well-kept rental.
 Still, things are often out of a landlord’s control, including natural disasters or your tenants filing multiple claims.
-To keep your financial assets safe, most landlords purchase a landlord liability policy, but there are some circumstances where more insurance is needed.
+Most landlords purchase a landlord liability policy to keep their financial assets safe, but there are some circumstances where more insurance is needed.
 An umbrella insurance policy fills the gaps where a landlord policy may leave you exposed.
-Let’s review everything you need to know about umbrella insurance for a rental properties.
+Let’s review everything you need to know about umbrella insurance for rental properties.

 Landlord insurance is a type of insurance that includes liability and property coverage.
 Umbrella insurance, also called “excess liability” acts as a liability coverage extension of your landlord, home, or auto policy and steps in when your underlying liability limits have been reached.

 An umbrella insurance policy is an excellent investment for landlords because it offers financial coverage if you are sued or held responsible for property damages or bodily injuries to someone else plus any legal fees, regardless of who is determined at fault.
-As a landlord, it’s your job to keep your tenants and property safe.
+As a landlord, keeping your tenants and property safe is your job.
 An umbrella policy will help raise your liability limits should you ever be fully or partially responsible for something occurring on your rental property.

 For example, your tenant sues you for an accident on your rental property, and the damages exceed your landlord policy’s liability limits.
 An umbrella policy would step in and cover the remaining balance, so you’re not left with a hole in your wallet because without it, you’d be on the hook for whatever your liability limits don’t cover.

-An umbrella insurance policy does cover multiple rental properties, unlike a property-specific policy, which would cover only one property.
-Some policies may have a property limit, with the average being around three to six, and depending on your situation, a commercial umbrella policy may be your best bet over a personal umbrella policy.
+An umbrella insurance policy does cover multiple rental properties, unlike a property-specific one, which would cover only one.
+Some policies may have a property limit, with the average being around three to six.
+Depending on your situation, a commercial umbrella policy may be your best bet over a personal umbrella policy.
 Some providers may offer you an unlimited number of properties but ask that you increase or max out your liability coverage.
 Your insurance agent will be able to help provide you with the best solution for your insurance needs.